 Let’s summarise briefly.

-Equity Release and The Need To Evolve
+Equity Release & The Need to Evolve

-- An increase in the gap within long-term savings
+- An increase in the gap within long-term savings.

-- A decrease in state benefits
+- A decrease in state benefits.

-- Demographic changes
+- Demographic changes.

 - The number of retiring people with debt is increasing.
-Even interest-only mortgages (1 in 4 people who retire have a mortgage or other debts to repay in their retirement)
+Even interest-only mortgages, (1 in 4 people who retire have a mortgage or other debts to repay in their retirement).

-Got Questions?
+Got Questions About the Future of Equity Release?
 Check These First

 What Changes Need To Happen To Support The Future Of The Equity Release Market?